NayilRArana/FamilyLogger/README.md

 ## Highlights

-The main method is heavily based on the code in the readme for the repository of the API that I used to make this (https://github.com/fabriciorissetto/KeystrokeAPI).
-The program now writes to a text file.
+This project is somewhat based on the code in the readme for the repository of the API that I used to make this (https://github.com/fabriciorissetto/KeystrokeAPI).
+Several custom features have been added.

 ## Built With